Suburban multiple unit

 The Suburban multiple units (SMU) are a class of electric multiple units manufactured by Walkers Limited/Downer EDI Rail, Maryborough for Queensland Rail's Citytrain division between 1994 and 2011.
 The SMU is divided into in three subclasses, units 201-212 as the 200 series, units 221-250 as the 220 series, and units 261-296, as the 260 series.

 Design

 The Suburban Multiple Units consist of three cars.
 The first car is a Driver Motor fitted with motors for all variants (numbered 5), the middle car is either a motor car (numbered 6 for SMU 200 series) or trailer car (numbered 7 for SMU 220/260) with pantograph fitted, and the third car is either a Driver Trailer (SMU 200 series) or the second Driver Motor B also fitted with motors for the SMU 220 and 260 series (numbered 8).
-Like most trains in the Citytrain fleet, two three-car IMUs can be coupled to form one six-car unit.
+Like most trains in the Citytrain fleet, two three-car SMUs can be coupled to form one six-car unit.